 1. Reduces Stress, Frustration, and Anxiety

 In an environment where emotions are already running high, it’s clear that lowering stress is good for everyone – patients, visitors, and healthcare workers alike.
 It’s interesting, then, that one of the biggest complaints by hospital visitors is frustration and anxiety over getting lost!
-One of the simplest ways to alleviate frustration in hospital campuses is an indoor navigation system that enables people to get where they want to go in the easiest way possible.
+One of the simplest ways to alleviate frustration on hospital campuses is an indoor navigation system that helps people to get where they want to go in the easiest way possible.

 2. Saves Time for Patients, Visitors, and Staff